 PEARLY EVERLASTING // HOMESTEAD RESORT

-No surprise this resort made the cut, considering the Homestead is nestled along Sleeping Bear Dunes National Lakeshore—voted the most beautiful place in the country during a Good Morning America TV show contest back in 2011.
+No surprise this resort made the cut, considering The Homestead is nestled along Sleeping Bear Dunes National Lakeshore—voted the most beautiful place in the country during a Good Morning America TV show contest back in 2011.
 Lake Michigan takes center stage here, with a horizon of blue so close that one look is worth an entire weekend trip (the ski hill here is open weekends and holidays only, though the resort is open seven days a week).
-While the bay side can come with Arctic breezes, the soft slope and stunning sights more than make up for the windchill.
-On sunny days, the snow and blue of water and sky are the ultimate reminder of why it’s important to see the lake in all seasons.
+While the bayside location can come with Arctic breezes, the soft slope and stunning sights more than make up for the windchill.
+On sunny days, the snow and blue of water and sky are the ultimate reminders of why it’s important to see the lake in all seasons.

 The Belly Flippers